mudream4869/logseq-data-codebook/pages/Template.md

 - Use in **coding competition**.
-- Template for making coding in codeforces' competition faster.
+- Template for making coding in competitions faster.
 - ## Starter Template
+  collapsed:: true
 	- ```cpp
 	  #include <bits/stdc++.h>